gelguy/wilder.nvim/README.md

       \ ])
 ```

-The pipeline is essentially a list of functions (referred to as pipeline components) which are executed in order, passing the result of the previous function to the next one. `wilder#branch()` is a higher-order component which is able to provide control flow given its own lists of components.
+The pipeline is essentially a list of functions (referred to as pipes) which are executed in order, passing the result of the previous function to the next one. `wilder#branch()` is a higher-order component which is able to provide control flow given its own lists of pipelines.

 See the docs at `:h wilder-pipeline` for a more details.
 In the meantime, here are some suggestions for pipelines to use: